How to become a pathologist

 University

-For the medical doctor route you'll need to do:
+To become a pathologist through the medical doctor route, you'll need to complete:

-- 5-year degree in medicine, recognised by the General Medical Council
+- a degree in medicine, recognised by the General Medical Council which takes 5 years

-- 5 or 6-year specialist training programme in pathology
+- a specialist training programme in pathology which can take between 5 to 6 years

 There's a lot of competition for places on medical degrees.
-Most university admissions departments will expect you to have done some relevant paid or voluntary experience.
+Most universities will expect you to have done some paid or voluntary work experience in healthcare.

-- 3 or 4 years for a degree or master's in a pure or applied science subject like biology, chemistry, clinical or biomedical science
+- a degree or master's in a science subject like biology, chemistry, clinical or biomedical science which takes 3 to 4 years

-- a 3 year, work-based Scientist Training Programme leading to a master's degree
+- the Scientist Training Programme which is work based, takes 3 years and leads to a master's degree

 Entry requirements